 LISC has provided training, education, and financial support to organizations leading revitalization efforts in their communities.
 Over time, LISC has developed partnerships with government and private-sector agencies to provide resources to community organizations.
-Examples of these partnerships include: providing funding to 1,243 community development corporations through the U.S. Department of Housing and Urban Development's Section 4 program; partnering with the U.S. Department of Justice to provide funding and technical assistance to more than 74 community-police partnerships nationwide; helping build or renovate more than 406 recreation facilities through partnerships with the National Football League Foundation, ESPN, and Under Armour; and leading a network of over 100 financial opportunity centers to assist 14,000 people to improve their credit, 12,150 to improve their net worth, and tens of thousands to find employment.
+Examples of these partnerships include: providing funding to 1,282 community development corporations through the U.S. Department of Housing and Urban Development's Section 4 program; partnering with the U.S. Department of Justice to provide funding and technical assistance to more than 82 community-police partnerships nationwide; helping build or renovate more than 416 recreation facilities through partnerships with the National Football League Foundation, ESPN, and Under Armour; and, leading a network of over 120 Financial Opportunity Centers to assist 14,250 people to improve their credit, 12,900 people to improve their net worth, and over 23,000 people to find employment in the most recent five-year period.

 As new public policies and funding and tax programs emerged, LISC built additional new tools to expand capital access to support its charitable activities.
 To achieve this purpose, LISC strategically formed consolidated affiliates to support investment activities that fall outside of its core lending and grant making.
-More detail on LISC's consolidated affiliates is included under the heading "Legal Structure of LISC and its Consolidated Affiliates" starting on page 24.
+More detail on LISC's consolidated affiliates is included under the heading "Legal Structure of LISC and its Consolidated Affiliates" starting on page 25.